Cash fuels every business.

-5. Relying on New SaaS Customers for Growth
+5. Relying on new SaaS customers for growth

-Best-in-class FP&A and finance teams at SaaS companies know a dedicated FP&A software solution will help them overcome key challenges while also providing more insights, more time to collaborate with the business, and more flexibility to react to whatever tomorrow brings.
+Best-in-class FP&A and finance teams at SaaS companies know a dedicated FP&A software solution will help them overcome critical challenges while providing more insights, more time to collaborate with the business, and more flexibility to react to whatever tomorrow brings.

 SaaS companies seeking an FP&A software solution should keep three things in mind when evaluating potential providers:

 FP&A at small and mid-sized businesses want software that delivers value within days and can be deployed without IT teams, expensive consultants, or long projects.

-- Ease of use.
 Any new FP&A solution has to be cloud-based, accessible from any web browser, and able to easily use the tools you’re already using, like Microsoft Excel and Google Sheets.